 25 Day Grand Explorer

-With two & three night stopovers in the Bay of Islands, Coromandel, Rotorua, Napier, Nelson, Franz Josef, Akaroa, Dunedin & Queenstown, this self drive holiday will show you all that New Zealand has to offer at a relaxed pace.
+With stopovers in the Bay of Islands, Coromandel, Rotorua, Napier, Nelson, Franz Josef, Akaroa, Dunedin and Queenstown, this self-drive holiday will show you all that New Zealand has to offer.
+So prepare your senses and camera memory for an unforgettable getaway.

 |Tour Type:||Self Drive Tours|